dmcd84/CV/README.md

 #### Communication

-I have very strong verbal and non-verbal communication skills, developed and refined over many years in teaching.
+I have very strong verbal and non-verbal communication skills, developed over many years in teaching and refined during my time at Makers.
+I can communicate my ideas and thought processes in an effective way, but also accept other methods of finding a solution.
+This was incredibly useful when pair programming.
+During group projects, we made use of tools such as Slack, stand-ups and retros to communicate progress, successes and blockers.

-- Confident public speaker, with the ability to adapt language and approach to best connect with audience.
-- I have spoken and communicated with a range of different stakeholders; from school governors, parents and external bodies/visitors.

 #### Time Management and Planning

-Due to the nature of my previous jobs I have had to constantly work to deadlines to ensure that I am fulfilling my role.
+Due to the nature of my previous roles I have had to constantly work to deadlines to ensure that I am fulfilling my role.
+Most recently, I have used resources such as trello and waffle.io to facilitate tracking issues/tasks during projects, but also getting weekend challenges finished for the Monday morning pull request deadline whilst balancing a personal life.

-- Ensuring that exam entires and coursework was assessed and submitted in a timely manner for students to be awarded qualifications.
-- Plan and deliver the curriculum across the whole school over a period of an academic year.

 #### Critical Thinking

-- In my roles as a Head of Department, and as a Section 2ic in the Reserve Forces (Army) I have had to learn to prioritise tasks and make decisions based on the information at hand.
-- This can also be evidenced through the management of departmental finances to ensure the best value is sought without compromising the integrity of the education delivered to students.
+Whilst at Makers Academy this discussion, decision making and coaching centred on finding creative ways to find a solution or a more effective and elegant way to refactor code produced.
+In my roles as a Head of Department, and as a Section 2ic in the Reserve Forces (Army) I had to prioritise tasks and make decisions based on the information at hand.
+An example would be the management of departmental finances to ensure the best value is sought without compromising the integrity of the education delivered to students.

 ## Education